The complete guide to company travel & expense management

 No spend visibility: Finance teams with low spend visibility often struggle with healthy budgeting and balancing cash flow.
 This makes it difficult to scale company growth.
 Effective finance teams should always be aware of what company funds are being spent on and why.

 Slow reimbursements: Manual expense reporting and approvals are often conducted over long back-and-forth email chains.
-Reimbursements can take weeks to months to be issued, if they’re not lost in a sea of communications in the meanwhile.
+Reimbursements can take weeks to months to be issued, if they’re not lost in a sea of communications in the meantime.
 These outdated processes waste time, for both employees and finance teams.

 Messy bookkeeping: Poor T&E management makes it difficult to know what counts as eligible expenses.
 When some employee purchases qualify and others don’t, sorting through it gets messy and manual–making financial close an even more stressful time than it should be.

-6 keys to better T&E management
+6 keys to better travel expense management